 Window crashes, also known as bird strikes, kill millions of birdswith *every* migration.
 You might not think it happens to you, but it does.
 And we can stop it.

 When I was in Toronto this week, I saw a newly constructed glass building in the new West Don Lands area that used bird-friendly glass, with dots impregnated into the glass every 8-10 cm (ideally, though, it should be every 5 cm).
 Birds need to see that the reflective glass is not “air to fly through,” so interruptions or obstructions in the reflected light are necessary.

-More about the West Don Lands mentioned above: the Corktown Common park was a joy to visit.
+The Corktown Common park was a joy to visit.
 It has a constructed wetland that they seeded well with native species.
 It has reeds, duckweed, and native water fleur-de-lys, making it a wonderful habitat for birds.
 I only wish it were larger, but that it is so accessible to wandering humans means they have a chance to see nature they won’t otherwise see.
-That may whet their appetite for the real thing.
+It whets the appetite for the real thing.